 Step 3: Train to Compete (Grades 10-12)

 At PLT4M, we believe everyone engaged in fitness or training is an “athlete”.
-Whether they are looking for a competitive edge in sports, or looking to simply be the best, healthiest version of themselves, we can now direct our training with “purpose”.
+Whether they are looking for a competitive edge in sports and have dreams of being high performance athletes or looking to simply be the best, healthiest version of themselves, we can now direct our training with “purpose”.

 If a student is involved in, and dedicated to, competitive athletics, we can and should offer them the ability to train for performance.